A leniency programme* is:

 Why an undertaking would need it

 Participation in a cartel or a prohibited horizontal agreement is an especially severe violation of the Competition Law, which is why the maximum penalty provided for it equals 10% of the company turnover in the preceding financial year.
-To date, the largest fine imposed by the Competition Council to a single undertaking for participation in a cartel has been LVL 4,099,942.75.
 This type of violation also causes an undertaking to be barred from participation in public procurement for one year.
 By being the first to notify the Competition Council of a violation, an undertaking may avoid both a significant fine and exclusion from public procurement.

 Basic principles of a leniency programme